 Back in the early spring of 2007, believers of catastrophic man-caused global warming were no doubt quite happy with Al Gore’s “An Inconvenient Truth” movie, Ross Gelbspan’s books, prominent pro-global warming blogs, mainstream media outlets, and others who gave essentially no fair play to the presentation of detailed climate assessments from skeptic climate scientists.
 But then came the announcement in the UK about a video to be broadcast March 8, 2007 on their Channel 4 called “The Great Global Warming Swindle”, which was met with UK media scorn before it was seen, not once (full text here) but twice in the same manner (full text here).
 But unlike the arenas where the other material was presented (Gore’s movie encountered a UK lawsuit), the opportunity to inflict a major hit against the video existed via the UK’s communications regulator (Ofcom), but only if you called in the cavalry to do so.
 Not to inflict a scientific wound, however, but one via character assassination.
 One that ends up being a case study of how any given corruption accusation lodged against skeptic climate scientists is separated from Ross Gelbspan by three degrees or less.

-Barely one day after the broadcast of “The Great Global Warming Swindle” (now preserved at this Youtube video), the pro-global warming blog RealClimate had a post about the video titled “Swindled!”, authored by Gavin Schmidt and William Connolley.
+Barely one day after the broadcast of “The Great Global Warming Swindle” (now preserved at this Youtube video or at this alternative upload), the pro-global warming blog RealClimate had a post about the video titled “Swindled!”, authored by Gavin Schmidt and William Connolley.
 Within that post’s comment section just a day later was a ‘model complaint’ to Ofcom for others to use which was lifted without specific attribution from another forum site.
 Just 5 days after the broadcast, the MediaLens organization labeled it “Pure Propaganda”, predictably citing Ross Gelbpsan and others who cite Gelbspan about ‘industry-corrupted skeptic climate scientists’, and called upon its readers to send complaints to Ofcom.
 Seven days later, the intent by one writer who suggested sending complaints was impossible to miss:

 My concern is not with the content of the programme, with its fancy-sounding academic talking heads whom few take seriously, but rather with the fact that it is ALLOWED TO EXIST… So please, be ethical and complain to Ofcom, Channel 4 and anyone else who will listen about this film.
 If we can silence these people, then the sound of future generations cheering us on will become deafening.”